 A direct correlation exists between low levels of education and high poverty rates.
 High poverty rates in turn have an adverse effect on a community's health outcomes.
+The Healthy People 2020 goal for Education Level/Graduation Rates aims for at least 97.9% of students attending public schools graduate with a regular diploma four years after starting 9th grade9.

 Graduation rates for the Mary Immaculate community have significantly increased since the 2016 CHNA.
-At that time, Newport News and Hampton graduation rates (82.0% and 80.0%, respectively) were lower than Virginia's rate.
+At that time, Newport News and Hampton graduation rates (82.0% and 80.0%, respectively) were lower than the Healthy People 2020 goal and Virginia's rate.10

 - The Mary Immaculate community as a whole has seen an increase in graduation rates since 2014-2015 and is above Virginia's percentage.
-Newport News, Hampton and Williamsburg have significantly increased, while York County slightly increased. - The rates for Some College have remained statistically the same as 2014-2015.
-Newport News rates remain lower than the rest of the
+Newport News, Hampton and Williamsburg have significantly increased, while York County slightly increased. - The rates for Some College have remained statistically the same as